 Essential items to bring with you on a visit to Santorini island

-When visiting Santorini during the day, it’s important to bring a few essential items from your cruise packing list to ensure a comfortable and enjoyable experience.
+When visiting Santorini during the day, you must get a few important items from your cruise packing list to ensure a comfortable and enjoyable experience.
 Here are some recommendations for onshore things to bring:

-- Sunscreen: The Mediterranean sun can be intense, especially during the summer, so it’s essential to protect your skin from sunburn and damage.
+- Sunscreen: The Mediterranean sun can be intense, especially during the summer, so protecting your skin from sunburn and damage is essential.
 Bring a high-SPF sunscreen and apply it regularly throughout the day.

 - Sunglasses and a hat: In addition to sunscreen, bring sunglasses and a hat to protect your eyes and face from the sun’s rays.
 This will also help you to see clearly and avoid glare when taking photos.

-- Comfortable shoes: Santorini is a hilly, rocky island with many steep, and sometimes slippery steps ,and narrow, cobbled pathways.
-Leave your flip-flops and sandals on the ship and wear comfortable shoes that are suitable for walking and exploring.
+- Comfortable shoes: Santorini is a hilly, rocky island with steep, sometimes slippery steps and narrow, cobbled pathways.
+Leave your flip-flops and sandals on the ship and wear comfortable shoes for walking and exploring.

 - Lightweight clothing: Wear lightweight and breathable clothing such as cotton or linen to beat the heat.
 Avoid dark colors that absorb heat and opt for light and airy colors that reflect the sun’s rays.